 Hanging curtains over a door may sound like a strange idea but many of us have one hanging over our front doors which we draw closed at night to keep the heat in.

-Using curtains for soundproofing a door works in very much the same way as it does for insulating a door.
+Using soundproof door curtains works in much the same way as it does for insulating a door.

 The key is to make sure that the fabric you use is thick and multilayered, the more layers the better as this helps muffle sound waves, you could even get a consider getting a specially made acoustic curtain.